aljoscha/statefun-rust/README.md

 information about the project.

 Please refer to the [documentation](https://docs.rs/statefun) to learn how to use this.
-There is a complete example available in `statefun-example` along with another `README.md`.
+There is a complete example available in `statefun-greeter-example` along with another `README.md`.

 ## Building